 Once you create a new group you can rename it and also change its associated icon.
 Ulysses provides a lot of different icons so that you have a great visual way to differentiate between the groups.
 If you want to edit either the name or icon of a Group after you have created it, just double-click on its name the relevant options will appear.

 You can also nest a group inside other groups and create multiple levels of organization.
 To nest groups just drag and drop one on top of another.
-For the demo purposes, I have created multiple groups and nested some of them under the others.
-As you can see in the pictures above, under the iCloud library I have two main groups; My Blogs and Novels.
+Another way to create a nested group is by right-clicking on a parent group and creating a new group.

-Under the 'My Blogs, group I have nested two other groups; one for my website and one for my Medium blog.
-In the Novels group, I went even a step further and nested group under an already nested group.
+In the above example, you can see that under the 'My Blogs, group I have nested two other groups; one for our website and one for our Medium blog.
+In the Novels group, we went even a step further and nested group under an already nested group.
 I also chose different symbols for each of them to give the groups a unique look.
 There is no limit of the number of subgroups you can create so you can organize everything as per your desire.

 Sheets are what Ulysses calls it individual documents.
 You can create a new sheet by either going to the File menu and selecting the new sheet option, or you can just hit ⌘N on your keyboard.

 One thing to remember here is that the new sheet will be created inside the folder you have selected.
-For example, if I have selected the appsntips folder, the new sheet will be created inside that folder.
-By default the sheets are empty and don’t show anything but you will notice just as I start typing in the text, it will also populate my sheets preview window.
+For example, if I select the Example Group folder, the new sheet will be created inside that folder.
+By default the sheets are empty and don’t show anything but as you start typing in the text, it will also populate the sheets preview window.

 You can also manage how much of the content the sheets preview window can show you.
 To do that, go to View → Sheets Preview and select the appropriate option.
 Whenever you add a new sheet inside a group, it will be automatically added to the top of the sheet, however, you can easily drag and drop to rearrange their order.